If you are facing Sexual Assault charges, please call us. We can help you.

-The Colorado sex offender registry is essentially a database that retains details about people who have been convicted of certain sex offenses in the state.
+The Colorado sex offender registry is essentially a database that retains details about people who have been convicted of certain sex offenses in Colorado Springs.
 When people are required by the courts to register as sex offenders in Colorado, there are some very strict rules they have to follow in order to:

 - Comply with the terms of their probation (or parole)

 - Avoid facing new criminal charges (namely, Failure to Register charges).

 In this blog series, we will discuss some of the more important facts that people need to know when they are required to register as a Colorado sex offender.
 If you have questions not answered in this blog series or if you need help mounting the strongest possible defense against any sex offense charges, don’t hesitate to contact the Colorado Springs criminal defense attorneys at Kohn Law Firm

 Requirements for Registering as a Colorado Sex Offender: Here’s What You Need to Know…

 Fact 1 – People convicted of certain sex offenses will be required to register as a Colorado sex offender.